-To the right, the next group box contains controls for resetting the TLV320AIC32.
-A software reset can be done by writing to a register in the TLV320AIC32; the writing is accomplished by pushing the button labeled Software Reset.
-The TLV320AIC32 also may be reset by toggling a pin on the TLV320AIC32, which is done by pushing the Hardware Reset button.
+To the right, the next group box contains controls for resetting the TLV320AlC33.
+A software reset can be done by writing to a register in the TLV320AlC33, and this is accomplished by pushing the button labeled Software Reset.
+The TLV320AlC33 also may be reset by toggling a pin on the TLV320AlC33, which is done by pushing the Hardware Reset button.

+CAUTION

-CAUTION In order to perform a hardware reset, the RESET jumper (JMP9) must be installed and SW2-7 on the USB-MODEVM must be turned OFF.
+In order to perform a hardware reset, the RESET jumper (JMP19) must be installed and SW2-7 on the USB-MODEVM must be turned OFF.
 Failure to do either of these steps results in not generating a hardware reset or causing unstable operation of the EVM, which may require cycling power to the USB-MODEVM.

-The ADC Overflow and DAC Overflow indicators light when the overflow flags are set in the TLV320AIC32.
-These indicators, as well as the other indicators on this panel, update only when the software's front panel is inactive, once every 20ms.
+The ADC Overflow and DAC Overflow indicators light when the overflow flags are set in the TLV320AlC33.
+These indicators, as well as the other indicators on this panel, are updated only when the software's front panel is inactive, once every 20ms.
 Below these indicators are other indicators that show when the AGC noise threshold is exceeded.
 To the far right on this screen, the short-circuit indicators show when a short-circuit condition is detected, if this feature has been enabled.
 Below the short-circuit indicators is a bar graph that shows the amount of gain which has been applied by the AGC, and indicators that light when the AGC is saturated.

-6.5.1 Audio Analyzer
+6.6.1 Audio Analyzer

-Near the left side of the screen is a button labeled Audio Analyzer; this button can be set to ON or OFF.
-Pressing the button to turn it ON opens another window (see Figure 3).
-This feature provides the ability to generate signals to be sent to the TLV320AIC32 DACs, as well as viewing and analyzing signals read by the TLV320AIC32 ADCs.
+Near the left side of the screen is a button labeled Audio Analyzer, and this button can be set to ON or OFF.
+Pressing the button to turn it ON opens another window (see Figure 5).
+This feature provides the ability to generate signals to send to the TLV320AlC33 DACs as well as viewing and analyzing signals read by the TLV320AlC33 ADCs.
 This ability to view and process the real-time streaming USB audio is a demanding task.
-Use of the Audio Analyzer feature requires a PC with at least 512MB of memory and reasonable processor speed (> 1GHz); computers with inadequate resources could still use the Audio Analyzer to generate signals for the DACs, but will be unable to process signals from the ADCs because the FFT, distortion analysis, and signal-to-noise ratio analysis will not be able to keep up with the data processing requirements.
+Use of the Audio Analyzer feature requires a computer with at least 512MB of memory and reasonable processor speed (> 1GHz); computers with inadequate resources could still use the Audio Analyzer to generate signals for the DACs, but will be unable to process signals from the ADCs because the FFT, distortion analysis, and signal-to-noise ratio analysis will not be able to keep up with the data processing requirements.

 The Audio Analyzer features two tabs.
-The front tab, shown in Figure 3 and titled Generator, creates digital waveforms to send to the DACs.
+The front tab, shown in Figure 5 and titled Generator, creates digital waveforms to send to the DACs.
 When first started, the function will be set to SNR (Output Zeros) which feeds only zero codes to the DAC.
-This function is commonly performed to test for the noise floor of the DAC.
+This is commonly done to test for the noise floor of the DAC.

 The second function available is THD (-1dB sinewave).
-This function sends a sinewave at a coherent frequency to the 44.1kHz sample rate to the DACs; this function is commonly used for testing THD+N.
+This function sends a sinewave at a coherent frequency to the 44.1kHz sample rate to the DACs; this is commonly used for testing THD+N.